Ian Mahinmi

 Ian Mahinmi (born November 5, 1986) is a French former professional basketball player.
-At 6'11" and 250 lb, he played the center position and was selected with the 28th overall pick in the 2005 NBA draft by the San Antonio Spurs.
+He played the center position and was selected with the 28th overall pick in the 2005 NBA draft by the San Antonio Spurs.

 Early life

 Mahinmi was born to a Beninese father who helped other Africans immigrate to France and a Jamaican mother who taught in a preschool.
 Mahinmi preferred playing soccer as a child along with his older brother, but eventually switched to playing basketball.
 He was 6 feet tall when he was 14 years old.

 Professional career

 Le Havre (2003–2006)

 Mahinmi made his impression on international scouts at the 2004 Under-18 European Championships in Zaragoza, Spain.
 It was there that he first caught the attention of international scouts, including San Antonio Spurs scout Sam Presti.
 After playing with the French national team he signed his first contract with the club STB Le Havre (France).
 He played three seasons with Le Havre, averaging 9.7 points and 5.2 rebounds per game in 2005–06.